 CPAM was recently honored by the Americans for the Arts as a BCA 10 honoree for 2017, a recognition of businesses supporting to the arts in their communities.
 CPAM has contributed to a wide range of publications and studies in the field of arts, education, and medicine ranging from music therapy for special needs children, to unique music listening applications in stroke and traumatic brain injury recovery, to the relationship of music theory and history of pipe organ construction to the resultant vibrations and resonating harmony of a continuous flow dual pump total artificial heart.

-Most recently, CPAM is proud to have sponsored the September 2017 publication of the white paper, “Arts, Health and Well-being in America.”
+CPAM is proud to have sponsored the September 2017 publication of the white paper, “Arts, Health and Well-being in America” and the October 2018 publication “Addressing the Future of Arts in Health in America.”

 Jefferson Todd Frazier is a composer and System Director of Houston Methodist Hospital’s Center for Performing Arts Medicine, recipient of the 2017 BCA 10 Award from Americans for the Arts, recognizing the best businesses partnering with the arts in America.